amusecode/TRES/README_developer.md

 To receive more output from the secular code, there are two options.
 1) in setup_secular_code(), comment out self.stellar_code = SecularTriple() and uncomment self.stellar_code = SecularTriple(redirection='none').
 2) in setup_secular_code(), set self.secular_code.parameters.verbose to True.

+To reduce the global (TRES) timestep (aka get more timestamps in the TRES terminal output, see above) set the maximum_time_step on the top of TRES.py

+To use the detailed gyration radius and apsidal motion constant from SeBa, set GET_GYRATION_RADIUS_FROM_STELLAR_CODE and/or GET_AMC_FROM_STELLAR_CODE to True on the top of TRES.py

 ### Run TRES on cluster
 Running computationally expensive simulations on a computer cluster can save a lot of time.
 However, clusters work somewhat different than your personal computer.
 There are two points we'd like to draw your attention to.